Ilmarinen: Etymology and origin

 Cognates of the Finnish word ilma ('air') are attested in almost all the main Finno-Ugric languages apart from the Mari and Mordvinic languages, allowing the reconstruction of proto-Finno-Ugric *ilma meaning something like 'sky'.
-This noun is also attested as the name of a god in Khanty (Num-Iləm), Komi (Jen), Udmurt (Inmar) and the Finnic languages, suggesting that proto-Finno-Ugric likewise had a sky god credited with creating the sky called *Ilma.
+This noun is also attested as the name of a god in Khanty (Num-Iləm), Komi (Jen), Udmurt (Inmar) and the Finnic languages, suggesting that Proto-Finno-Ugric likewise had a sky god credited with creating the sky called *Ilma.
 In Proto-Finnic, the suffix -r(i), which is used to form words for people associated with the root word, was added to *ilma to give the god-name *Ilmar(i) ('Sky-being'); rare attestations of similar forms such as Udmurt Ilmar and Sámi Ilmaris seem to be loans from Finnic.
 The name could've also existed among Sámi as a thunder god Ilmaričče.
-In Kalevala metre poetry, the diminutive suffix -nen enabled the formation of the name Ilmarinen, which neatly fills two trochaic feet and so became the dominant form of the name in that tradition.
+In the Kalevala metre poetry, the diminutive suffix -nen enabled the formation of the name Ilmarinen, which neatly fills two trochaic feet and so became the dominant form of the name in that tradition.

 According to Eugene Helimski and Vladimir Napolskikh, Proto-Uralic religion had a concept of a creator sky god who did not effect things much after the creation of the world, only providing stability and continuity somewhere in the background, almost like a deus otiosus.
 He was usually not approached directly, and it was more common that deities of nature and the underworld were asked to help instead.
 As the forger of the sky, Ilmarinen fits as a successor of this Proto-Uralic sky god.
 He is believed to have taken on the qualities of a smith through the Proto-Finnic contact with iron-working cultures, such as the Indo-European Balts or speakers of Common Germanic.

 Ilmarinen is also directly appealed to for aid in several incantation runes.
 Insofar as Elias Lönnrot heavily redacted the original runes collected by him and others, it's valuable to differentiate between the Kalevala and the original poems sung by rune singers.